Way Day 2023: The best furniture deals at Wayfair

 Choose from four colors.
 Prices vary.

-This upholstered armchair is currently 55% off.
-This accent chair comes in seven chic color options and a choice of gold or silver legs.
+This upholstered armchair is currently 58% off.
+It comes in seven chic color options and a choice of gold or silver legs.

-This solid wood dining table comfortably seats four people.
-It's made from sustainably harvested pine and features a distressed finish.
+This pine dining table comfortably seats four people.
+It's made from sustainably harvested pine wood and features a distressed finish.

-This Mowgli dresser provides plenty of storage space for all of your clothing, and it's on sale now at a very deep discount.
+This Mowgli dresser provides plenty of storage space for all of your clothing.
+It's on sale now at a very deep discount.

-The bedroom essential is made of solid wood and MDF and features raised, molded panels for dimension.
+The bedroom essential is made of solid wood and MDF (medium-density fiberboard) and features raised, molded panels for dimension.
 Not too handy?
 No problem.
 There is no assembly required with this dresser.

 Mowgli 8-drawer dresser, $1,780 (reduced from $2,599)

 A rolling kitchen cart can add extra storage and counter space to your kitchen.
-This farmhouse-inspired, wide-rolling kitchen cart has a cabinet on one side and two open shelves on the other.
+This farmhouse-inspired, wide-rolling kitchen cart has plenty of storage space, with a cabinet on one side and two open shelves on the other.

 Guadalupe wide rolling kitchen cart, $230 (reduced $460)